googleapis/python-spanner-django/README.rst

 Installing it
 -------------

-Use the version of django-spanner that corresponds to your version of Django.
-For example, django-spanner 2.2.x works with Django 2.2.y.
+Use the version of spanner-django that corresponds to your version of Django.
+For example, spanner-django 2.2.x works with Django 2.2.y.
 (This is the only supported version at this time.)

-The minor release number of Django doesn't correspond to the minor release number of django-spanner.
+The minor release number of Django doesn't correspond to the minor release number of spanner-django.
 Use the latest minor release of each.

 .. code:: shell